FerretDB/FerretDB/README.md

 2. FerretDB does not support NUL (`\0`) characters in strings.

-3. Database name restrictions:
+3. Database and collection names restrictions:

-* database name cannot start with the reserved prefix `_ferretdb_`.
-* database name must not include non-latin letters, spaces, dots, dollars or dashes.
-* database name length must be less or equal than 63 symbols.
-* database name must not start with a number.

-4. Collection names restrictions:

 * collection name cannot start with the reserved prefix `_ferretdb_`.
 * collection name must not include non-latin letters, spaces, dots, dollars or dashes.
-* collection name length must be less or equal than 120 symbols.
+* collection name length must be less or equal than 120 symbols, database name length limit is 63 symbols.
 * collection name must not start with a number.

 If you encounter some other difference in behavior, please [join our community](#community) to report a problem.